 Prince Albert proposed marriage to Lady Elizabeth Bowes-Lyon for the third time and this time she accepted his proposal.

 1923 (13th January)

 The betrothal of Elizabeth Bowes-Lyon to Prince Albert, Duke of York was announced from Buckingham Palace.

 Elizabeth married Prince Albert at Westminster Abbey.
 After her marriage she was styled Her Royal Highness, Duchess of York.

 Elizabeth and Albert made a four-month tour of Kenya, Uganda and the Sudan.

 Elizabeth was concerned when Albert made his first public speech at Wembley Stadium and stammered badly.

 A daughter Elizabeth Alexandra Mary

-was born to King George and Queen Elizabeth at 17 Bruton Street, London.
+was born to Albert and Elizabeth at 17 Bruton Street, London.
 She was known as Lilibet by the family.

 1926 (19th October)